-Coronavirus is dangerous because it spreads so fast.
-It can transfer by droplets from sneezing or coughing from the infected.
-Or when you are in contact with the droplets, and you touch your nose, eyes, or mouth.
+It can transfer through droplets when the infected sneeze or cough.
+When you are in contact with the droplets, and you touch your nose, eyes, or mouth, you can also be infected.
 It can higher the risk of spreading.
-When you have a low body immune system, your body can’t fight off the virus.
+When you have poor immunity, your body can’t fight off the virus.
 Therefore you might become infected as well.

-Covid-19 symptoms are usually fever, sore and body ache, and cough.
-In some cases, the patients also experienced flu, sore throat until diarrhea.
-This symptom is considered mild.
+Symptoms usually include fever, soreness, body ache, and cough.
+In some cases, the patients also experience flu, sore throat and diarrhoea.
+These symptoms are considered mild.

-Some Covid-19 patients don’t experience any symptoms at all.
-But in cases for older people or people with chronic diseases, sometimes they have trouble breathing due to the respiratory diseases from Covid-19.
+Some patients don’t experience any symptoms at all.
+However, older people or people with chronic diseases sometimes have trouble breathing due to respiratory symptoms.

-You can lower your risk of getting infected or spreading Covid-19 by doing some preventive measures like this:
+You can lower your risk of getting infected or spreading COVID-19 by doing some preventive measures:

-- Clean your hands with washing it with soap and water.
-Or if you can’t, use hand sanitizer with at least 60% alcohol.
-Do this at least 20 seconds.
+- Clean your hands by washing them with soap and water.
+If you can’t, use hand sanitizer with at least 60% alcohol.
+Do this for at least 20 seconds

-- Keep your distance at least 1 meter with a person who is coughing or sneezing
+- Keep your distance of at least one metre from a person who is coughing or sneezing

 - Don’t touch your face, especially with dirty hands.
 Don’t touch your eyes, nose, and mouth.
-Because when contaminated, the virus can get inside through eyes, nose, or mouth and infect your body.
+When contaminated, the virus can get into your body through your eyes, nose, or mouth

 - Use a tissue when you cough or sneeze